A teenager made a dumb mistake and damaged a tool.

 Instead, he “medicated” with alcohol and drugs until he graduated.

 He joined the Army fresh out of high school and was soon deployed to the Middle East.

 There he was severely injured by a roadside I.E.D.
 He survived but lost his right arm.
 He was discharged with a disability.

 For years, he was depressed and found it hard to hold down a decent job.

 His parents tried to help him, but it took years for the young man to heal his psychic wounds and repair his relationship with his parents.

 Does this story seem improbable to you?
 I hope not.
-It’s an accurate summary of what happened to a member of my family.
+It’s an accurate summary of what happened to a friend of mine.
 It was hard for me to watch this drama play out.

 Sadly, this scenario of parents unwittingly alienating their adolescent children, damaging the relationship in the process, is all too common.
 In fact, it’s classic.
 Like the ideal marriage, the ideal parent-child relationship – what parents hope for – is not the rule, but the exception.

 Could things have turned out differently for the family in the story?